 Decluttering regret and “what if I need it” syndrome

-One of the biggest barriers to decluttering for many people is what I call what-if-I-need-it syndrome.
+One of the biggest barriers to decluttering for many people is something I call what-if-I-need-it syndrome.
 Many people worry that they’ll get rid of something and later wish they hadn’t, so they hang on to things “just in case.”

 Decluttering update – stocking up on bargains can create waste